tagion/tagion/docs/gov/glossary/index.md

 ## Permission/Un-permissioned

-Refers to anybody being able to use a network service, like submitting transaction, with or without permission.
+Refers to anybody being able to participate in a system, e.g. running a node, with or without permission.
+(See our deep-daive in what that meand for DLT systems [here](https://docs.tagion.org/gov/governance_areas/network_formation/introductions/permission).)

-## Privat

-Not everybody may run a node.
-Participation is controlled by some entity.

-## Public
+## Public/Private

-Everybody can run a node.
-Thus, “decentralized” already implies that the Tagion Mainnet qualifies as “public”.
-Sub-systems can choose to be set up as privat or public networks.
+A public system or infrastrucre is open for everybody to use.
+Tagion aspires to provide that.
+Sub-systems however can choose to be set up there own rules and invite or preclude user as deem appropriate for the individual use-cases.

 ## Tagion Mainnet